 I shoot a lot of street so the light changes and it helps to have a film stock that is forgiving.
-Also, it helps that the Nikon FE2 can shoot at 1/4000s of a sec when the ISO is cranked up.
+Also, it helps that the Nikon FE2 can shoot at 1/4000s of a sec when the ISO dial is cranked up to 11.
 The Nikon Nikkor 50 f/1.8 AI-S lens helps with really low light situations too.
 Given shooting at 1600 brings in more contrast and grain, I actually don’t mind the look at all, actually welcome it.
 That’s why a lot of people including me are getting back into film, for the character and feeling from which film gives to you.

 Switching from digital about 6 months, I’ve complete transferred over to just film for personal work, from developing to scaring and printing, I’ve been bitten by the film bug.
 This is also the first stock I bulk rolled into my own cassettes.
 I’ve really enjoyed slowing down and working with my hands in photography again.
 I shot this at 1600 ISO developed in HC-110 with Dilution B at 20 mins, all shot in Atlanta GA.